 We believe that the highly-fragmented United States retail tile market provides us with a significant opportunity to expand our store base.
-We opened 7 new stores in the United States in 2015, and plan to open 9 to 12 stores in 2016.
+We opened nine new stores and relocated two stores in the United States in 2016, and plan to open twelve to fifteen stores in 2017.
 We believe that there will continue to be additional expansion opportunities in the United States and Canada.
-We expect store base growth will drive productivity and operational efficiencies.
+We expect store base growth will drive increased net sales and income from operations.
 Our growth plans also require us to maintain significant inventory on-hand in order to fulfill orders at these new locations.